s-nashad2020/freelancer-test-repo/AI.md

 * Never split into Impl and interface, just assume there is one implementation
 * Thymeleaf for server-side rendering.
 Use URL expression resolution with @{} instead of string concatenation to build urls
+* Hibernate and JPA for ORM, be careful to avoid N+1 and other database performance issues

 Backend database:

 * Flyway for migrations, database updates
+* Latest Postgres 17: Use newer and more modern features and avoid bad practices.
+GENERATED ALWAYS AS IDENTITY PRIMARY KEY, for primary keys Be careful to not use bigint if the table does not obviously grow extremely large typically integer or smallint will suffice
+* Generate DDL so that it optimizes storage space (column tetris)

 Frontend:

 * We use the new web component framework webawesome.com You can search web-types.json to make sure you use